 Q: What should I expect if I need to file an appeal?

-If you have already received an unfavorable audit determination, or if it is too late to prevent the imposition of recoupment liability by a RAC, you will need to promptly begin preparations to file your appeal.
-We have covered what health care providers need to know about the appeals process in a separate set of Medicare Appeal FAQs.
+If you have already received an unfavorable determination, or if it is too late to prevent the imposition of recoupment liability by a RAC, you will need to promptly begin gathering documentation to file your appeal.
+We have covered what healthcare providers need to know about the appeals process in a separate set of Medicare Appeal FAQs.

 Q: Can a RAC impose penalties besides recoupment of overbilled claims?

-Are You Facing An RAC Audit?
-Contact Oberheiden & McMurrey, LLP Right Away
+Are You Facing a RAC Audit?
+Contact Oberheiden P.C.
+Right Away

-Our experienced health care fraud defense attorneys and former federal prosecutors are available to speak with you about your RAC audit.
-We represent health care providers in RAC audits and appeals across the county.
-You can call us 24/7 at (888) 519-4897, or request a case assessment online and we will be in touch with you shortly.
+Trust the experience and expertise of our RAC audit defense and compliance attorneys and former federal prosecutors.
+We represent healthcare and public health emergency providers in RAC audits and appeals across the county.
+If you are a healthcare provider, public health emergency provider, or involved in physician practices, we are available to speak with you about your RAC audit.
+You can call us 24/7 at 888-680-1745, or request a case assessment online and we will be in touch with you shortly.